Dr Lois W. McFarland (MA, MScR, PhD, AFHEA)

 Background

 Dr Lois McFarland is a lecturer in Religion and Literature.
 Her research focuses on biblical re-vision in contemporary speculative fiction, asking how technology, societal change and climate crisis can trouble what it traditionally means to be human.
 Her work highlights feminist and womanist re-vision and theory, queer theory, postcolonial theory, ecocriticism, and affect theory.
-She is the co-director of the New College Festival of Books and Belief and current chair of the Scottish Network for Religion and Literature.
+She is the co-director of the New College Festival of Books and Belief and current director of the Scottish Network for Religion and Literature.

 • ‘“Lesbians at the End of the World” in Naomi Alderman’s The Future (2023) and Gabrielle Korn’s Yours for the Taking (2023)’, forthcoming Foundation special issue.